 Mexican rose petals

-Many more species were included (orange gladiolus, purple pansies, rhododendron, etc), with no photos taken.
+Congregate of all the petals/leaves Many more species were included (orange gladiolus, purple pansies, rhododendron, etc), with no photos taken.
 Sorry, but you get the idea. ;)

-1
+1 |

-2
+2 |

-1. Start as early as possible.
+- Start as early as possible.
 As you can see in photo 2 above, if you shoot around noon, when the sun is directly over head, you will get nasty shadows on your objects.
 Not to mention you will be directly over these objects, your water/oil will act as a natural filter, and drop your light intensity quite dramatically.
 You need as much light as possible as you'll need a reasonably fast shutter speed and large aperture.
 So, this isn't such a great obstacle to have.
 A reflector can help, but it can also get in the way ALOT.
 Especially if there is a bunch of wind around.
 So, avoid the hassle and start early and position the container to face east so the shadows are pushed west, and away from the line of fire.

-2. Layer your objects in color-coordinated splotches on a flat surface.
+- Layer your objects in color-coordinated splotches on a flat surface.
 This step is what is really important!
 Whatever your objects/fabrics are, you MUST make sure to color-coordinate them.
 That is, not to match the color with the same color, but to match it with its complement, or at least a color that it contrasts or works appealingly with.
 The objects, once positioned well, will turn into color splotches instead of shapes and objects themselves.
 So, if this means placing a green gnome doll ontop of a red power ranger action figure, that's what you do.

 Make sure you place the objects on an appropriate surface.
 As you can see in photo 1 bove, I tried a cake pan first.
 The thought process behind this was that it would act as its own reflector of sorts, and make sure I get maximum light in the oil/water.
 Well, it didn't quite work as planned.
 Instead of getting more reflected light, I got glint.
 When you're dealing with colorful abstracts, glint is not a good thing.
 So, ditch the pan and go for something that you like the color of.
 Or is see-through.
 Or, if you must use a pan, make sure to have enough objects to cover the entirety of the surface.
 Whatever you choose, make sure it's as flat as possible.
-You'll likely have to prop this up as well.
+You'll likely have to prop this up as well. - Elevate the container at least knee-high (higher with a lower-focal-length macro lens as the working distance is shorter).
+This will ensure you get a reasonable height of the camera while you're shooting.
+During shooting, you will be actively engaged chasing your favorite compositions; more on this later.
+But it will require lots of tiresome bending over if you don't lift the container up high enough to begin with.

 Make sure to position the objects far enough away from the surface of the liquid so that the contours of the objects aren't rendered, and they are thrown 100% out of focus, and into nice colors.
 Too close and you will get colors, but still noticeable shapes.
 This is no good because, while it may work in water portions, the portions that are actually globules will show shapes more easily.
 If you place the objects too low, you will get a VERY grey image, with very little of interest.
 Case-in-point: